The backcountry environment has changed dramatically in the last 10 years.

 as a matter of fact

-"Even now, there are still a fair number of accidents, but the police and fire department haven't said anything and are supporting us.
-I don't know if they've given up yet (laughs).
-If
+"There are still quite a few accidents, but the police and fire department don't say anything to us and they even support us.
+I don't know if they've just given up or what (laughs).
+When

-there is an accident, it's a life-saving measure, so a rescue helicopter will come right away.
-The police also say that it's best to have no accidents, but accidents do happen in the mountains, whether in winter or summer.
-I think it's fine if we all communicate with each other and do everything we can to reduce the number of accidents.
+there's an accident, it's a matter of saving lives, so rescue helicopters fly in right away.
+As the police say, it's best if there are no accidents, but accidents do happen in the mountains in both winter and summer.
+I think it's fine as long as we all communicate with each other and do everything we can to reduce accidents."

-I think it's a good thing that Niseko has established rules that emphasize safety.
+I think it's good that places like Niseko have established rules that prioritize safety.
 The most important thing is to strictly warn people about places they shouldn't go.

-Kagura doesn't have as high avalanche risk as Niseko, but unlike Niseko, the mountain is so large that people are more likely to get lost.
-Over 90% of accidents are due to getting lost.
-We're currently installing poles and doing other things, but we need to be a bit more strict in that area.
+Kagura doesn't have as high an avalanche risk as Niseko, but unlike Niseko, the mountain is larger, so people tend to get lost.
+More than 90% of accidents are due to getting lost.
+Currently, they are installing poles and doing various other things, but they need to strengthen that aspect a bit more.

-However, I don't think we should be overprotective.
-We should make it clearer where people shouldn't go, and then encourage them to enjoy themselves with a sense of safety.
-Just like with summer mountain climbing, I think it's best to choose a mountain that suits your skill level and ski.
+However, I don't think it's right to be overly protective, but I think it's better to more clearly indicate the places that people shouldn't go, and then have people enjoy themselves with a strong sense of safety.
+Just like with summer mountain climbing, I think it's best to choose a mountain that suits your skill level and ski on it.

-Also, joining a tour with a guide and skiing safely is the basis of backcountry skiing.
-Kagura does not require a license to operate as a guide, so many backcountry ski guides have come here.
-Basically, anyone is welcome, so I hope that people can ski safely and freely in Kagura's wonderful backcountry skiing
+Also, join a tour with a guide and ski safely.
+I think that's the basis of backcountry skiing.
+Kagura doesn't require a license to operate as a guide, so many backcountry ski guides have come here.
+Basically, anyone is welcome, so I hope that people can ski safely and freely and enjoy Kagura's wonderful backcountry skiing

 The Kagura BC environment has been revitalized